CubeEngine/mc-man/README.rst

     To download a server, optionally a version from the specified channel, the specified version, or even a specific build.

-Common optional arguments for all commands
+1.3.2 - Common optional arguments for all commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These arguments can be used for all commands in mc-man, but they might not be
 implemented where they are not useful.
-It is noted where they are not
+It is noted in the documentation for the
-implemented on the commands themself.
+commands when an argument is not implemented.

 ``-h`` or ``--help``
     To show the help for the current sub command or command.